abpframework/abp/docs/en/Community-Articles/2023-11-16-Upgrading-Your-Existing-Projects-to-NET8/POST.md

 A new .NET version was released on November 14, 2023 and ABP 8.0 RC.1 shipped based on .NET 8.0 just after Microsoft's .NET 8.0 release.
 Therefore, it's a good time to see what we need to do to upgrade our existing projects to .NET 8.0.

-Even all related dependency upgrades and changes made on ABP Framework and ABP Commercial sides, we still need to make some changes and let's see the required actions needs to be taken in the following sections.
+Despite all the related dependency upgrades and changes made on ABP Framework and ABP Commercial sides, we still need to make some changes.
+Let's see the required actions that need to be taken in the following sections.

 ## Installing the .NET 8.0 SDK

 To get started with ASP.NET Core in .NET 8.0, you need to install the .NET 8 SDK.
 You can install it at [https://dotnet.microsoft.com/en-us/download/dotnet/8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

-After installing the SDK & Runtime, now you can upgrade your existing ASP.NET Core application to .NET 8.0.
+After installing the SDK & Runtime, you can upgrade your existing ASP.NET Core application to .NET 8.0.

 ## Updating the Target Framework